 The layout of this chapter is as follows.
 In Section 6.1, we state the results.
 The additional proof techniques for the sparse setting are outlined at a high level in Section 6.2.
 The "connected truncation" fix for pseudocalibration is described in Section 6.3.
-The PSD-ness proof is executed in Section 6.4.
+The PSDness proof is executed in Section 6.4.

 Bibliography.
 This chapter is the main content of the paper [JPR+21].
 The high-level technical tools were extracted out into Chapter 2 and Chapter 3.
-The proof outline in Section 6.2 is organized in a different way than in the paper.
+The proof outline in Section 6.2 is organized in a slightly different way than in the paper.
+A new overview of the combinatorial arguments is provided in Section 6.4.2.
 Some technical components of the proof have been omitted.